swissspidy/preferred-languages/readme.txt

 = 2.0.1 =

-This release addresses a minor bug with merging script translations and ensure c compatibility with WordPress 6.3.
+This release addresses a minor bug with merging script translations and ensures compatibility with WordPress 6.3.